Table of Contents

 • 1.
 Travel Stroller

-Airport security rules state that any stroller that weighs over 20lbs (9 kgs) must be checked at the ticket counter.
+Airport security rules state that any stroller that weighs over 20 lbs (9 kgs), is too bulky, or is non-collapsible must be checked at the ticket counter.

-Mamas, this means if your stroller exceeds these weight limits, you will be schlepping your baby and ALL of your bags through the airport with no stroller.
-Suffice it to say you’ll regret the decision to bring a too-heavy stroller.
+Mamas, this means if your stroller exceeds the weight limits, you will be schlepping your baby and ALL of your bags through the airport with no stroller.
+Suffice it to say, you’ll regret the decision to bring a heavy stroller.

 This Summer Infant 3DLite is our top travel stroller pick.
 It’s inexpensive, durable, only 13 lbs, and has a multi-position recline that goes practically flat for an on-the-go nap.
 It fits in the smallest of trunks and we’ve even hauled it (pretty easily) up and down six flights of stairs in Paris.
-We love it.
+If the 3D Lite isn’t your bucket-list stroller, check out the Nova for luxury, the Summer Two-Seater, or a foldable wagon which is always a fun idea (especially if you’re hauling around more than one toddler or headed to a beach destination!)

 Travel Stroller